Mike-Hall-Dev/CoffeeZone/README.md

 ### Dependencies

-* You will need to have Node installed on your machine to set this product up locally.
+* You will need to have Node installed on your machine to set this project up locally.

 ### Clone or Download
 ```terminal